-At December 31, 2020 and 2019 the District reported a liability of \$258,880 and \$169,877, respectively for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2020 and 2019, respectively, and the total OPEB liability used to calculate net OPEB liability was determined by an actuarial valuation as of those dates.
+At December 31, 2021 and 2020 the District reported a liability of \$231,170 and \$258,880, respectively for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021 and 2020, respectively, and the total OPEB liability used to calculate net OPEB liability was determined by an actuarial valuation as of those dates.
 The District's proportion of the net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating plan members, as actuarially determined.
-At the June 30, 2020 and 2019 measurement dates, the District's proportion was 0.010721% and 0.010102%, respectively.
+At the June 30, 2021 and 2020 measurement dates, the District's proportion was 0.012078% and 0.010721%, respectively.

-For financial reporting the actuarial valuation as of June 30, 2020 was performed by Gabriel Roeder Smith (GRS).
-The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2020, were based on an actuarial valuation date of June 30, 2019.
-The total OPEB liability was rolled-forward from the valuation date (June 30, 2019) to the plan's fiscal year ending June 30, 2020, using generally accepted actuarial principles.
-The Board of Trustees adopted new actuarial assumptions since June 30, 2018.
-These assumptions are documented in the report titled "Kentucky Retirement Systems 2018 Actuarial Experience Study for the Period Ending June 30, 2018."
-The total OPEB liability as of June 30, 2020 is determined using these updated assumptions.
+For financial reporting the actuarial valuation as of June 30, 2021 was performed by Gabriel Roeder Smith (GRS).
+The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2021, were based on an actuarial valuation date of June 30, 2020.
+The total OPEB liability was rolled-forward from the valuation date (June 30, 2020) to the plan's fiscal year ending June 30, 2021, using generally accepted actuarial principles.
+The KPPA Board adopted new actuarial assumptions since June 30, 2020.
+These assumptions can be readily obtained from KPPA's 2021 Annual Report.